1iamharshraj/VisionED/Readme.md

 2. **Background Video Generation**: Uploaded files are sent to the FastAPI service for video generation, which runs asynchronously.

-3. **Viewing Generated Videos**: Once the video is generated, educators can view or download the video from their dashboard, and students can stream the videos via the Node media server.
+3. **Viewing Generated Videos**: Once the video is generated,  students can stream the videos via the Node media server.

 ---